Rescuers free man trapped in grain bin in Grant County

 The rescue operation took about two hours.

-“We work together as a region to address these types of rescues and today good example of why that approach is so successful,” Braun said.
+“We work together as a region to address these types of rescues, and today was a good example of why that approach is so successful,” Braun said.
 “We had people from all over the region who were trained and equipped to handle it.”

+Reiter, who was conscious and alert, was transported to UW Hospital and Clinics in Madison.
+A hospital spokesperson said he was treated and discharged Monday afternoon.